farm labor

 House Bill 184 was a corrections bill to Ohio’s state budget legislation passed in June 2025.

 “The fix we were able to get was ensuring that H-2A workers were not subject to new driver’s license laws that could have potentially required them to complete over 80 hours of driver’s training every year they come to the U.S. to work,” said Evan Callicoat, Ohio Farm Bureau director of state policy.

-“As long as they’re able to provide a driver’s license from their country of origin and pass the normal driver’s exam, they can get a driver’s license in Ohio.”
+As long as H-2A workers are able to provide their valid visa and their employment form, and pass the normal driver’s exam, they can get a driver’s license in Ohio.
 Callicoat noted that if an H-2A guest worker fails the test, he or she would be subject to the same requirements as everyone else in Ohio who fails a driving test.

 At the federal level, farmers have long called for reform to the H-2A program, particularly the wage setting methods and nonwage costs of the program.
 The U.S. Department of Labor’s interim final rule (IFR) for H-2A guest worker Adverse Effect Wage Rates last fall made significant changes to the wage calculation for farm laborers nationwide.